ShitalChivate/Graphql-Spring-boot-Spring-Security/BookDemo/README.md

-This is code used as demo for conference talk GraphQL vs Traditional REST API
+This is code used as demo for Spring Boot GraphQL